 Something else to consider: you should not check luggage when skipping a flight segment.
 While it is sometimes possible to check your luggage to an intermediate destination, it’s not a sure thing, and assuming you don’t want your luggage to end up in Rome while you’re exploring Istanbul, it’s better to just avoid checking bags altogether.
 Luckily, at the time of this writing, Turkish Airlines allows one piece of carry-on cabin baggage up to 8kg plus an additional personal item, which is enough for most people.

-First, to give you the knowledge you need to make smart, informed decisions about flying to and from Europe.
-If you've been buying flights to Europe, or anywhere else, without this type of knowledge, you've probably been over-paying by a substantial amount.
-But that stops now.
+First, to give you the knowledge you need to make smart, informed decisions about finding cheap flights to Europe, and back to Canada as well.
+If you’ve been trying to buy cheap flights to Europe, or anywhere else, without this type of knowledge, you’ve probably been over-paying by a substantial amount.
+That stops now.

-And second, to show you that flying doesn't need to be expensive.
+And second, to show you that flying doesn’t need to be expensive.
 With the right tools in place, you can cut your flight costs by 50% or more.
-In this case, all it takes is 5 minutes to read this post and 5 minutes to fill out these two online forms:
+Invest 5 minutes to save $500-$1,000 on your travels today.